TL;DR – How to Sleep in a Recliner

 Sleeping in a Recliner If You Have Sleep Apnea

 Does sleeping in a recliner help sleep apnea?
-Before we can answer that question, we’ll need to take a step back and talk a little bit about what, exactly, sleep apnea is.
+Before we can answer that question, we’ll need to take a step back and explain sleep apnea a bit.

-In a nutshell, sleep apnea is a condition where your breathing stops and starts repeatedly over the course of a given night.
+In summary, sleep apnea is a condition in which one’s breathing stops and starts repeatedly during the course of a given night.

 Types of Sleep Apnea